 SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

-We provide the intelligence universities need to navigate global compliance architectures and make secure, risk-aware partnership decisions—before commitments are made.
+The intelligence universities need to navigate global compliance architectures and make secure, risk-aware partnership decisions before commitments are made.

 United States

-By 2026, universities with major federal funding must certify strict Research Security Programs across agencies like the NSF and NIH—or risk severe financial liability.
+In the United States, universities with major federal funding must certify Research Security Programs across NSF and NIH or face severe financial liability.

 Canada

-National security guidelines now apply across all major federal grants.
-Researchers must actively attest they have no affiliations with restricted foreign organizations.
+In Canada, national security guidelines now apply across all major federal grants, and researchers must actively attest to having no affiliations with restricted foreign organizations.

 Australia

-Recent legislative amendments demand rigorous early security screening.
-Universities must prove extensive due diligence to protect international partnerships from interference.
+In Australia, recent legislative amendments demand rigorous early security screening, with universities required to demonstrate due diligence to protect partnerships from interference.

 United Kingdom

 Strategic Partnership Intelligence operates above compliance.
 It is the difference between knowing what is legal and knowing what is strategically wise.
-Our six-layer analytical methodology maps the full regulatory terrain — including the partner country's own requirements that Western institutions routinely overlook.
+The methodology is six analytical layers applied to a single partnership, evaluated against the funder's regulatory requirements and the partner country's own framework — the layer that automated tools and most legal reviews miss entirely.

 Partner country classified into one of six Strategic Zones using the Gated Republic framework.